 Most reviews suggest the redesigned Chrysler Pacifica is a great minivan to buy.
 However, since Consumer Reports recommends giving an all-new model a year or two to settle in, consumers might wait until 2018.
-According to the returns on the Town & Country, reliability has been very bad on Chrysler minivans in the past.
-Models from 2006 through 2013 rated much worse than average.
+According to the returns on the Town & Country, reliability has been very bad with Chrysler minivans in the past.
+Models from 2008 through 2012 rated much worse than average.
 That holds for Grand Caravan, which is the same vehicle with a Dodge badge and a few minor tweaks.

 At Mercedes-Benz prices, you would not expect your car to be plagued with issues from the start.
 Unfortunately, GL utility models had so many problems between 2013 to 2015 they were lumped in with the least reliable of the bunch.
 Stick with the E-Class or S-Class if you are shopping for a used Benz, or choose one of the redesigned SUVs.

 Few auto brands come close to the bad reliability ratings across the board for Fiat Chrysler.
 While the company’s minivans had an extended stretch of poor marks, several Jeep models were right there with them.
 In the case of Grand Cherokee, the 2007 model year along with every model from 2011 to 2014 and 2016 were far below the average.
 If you must buy one, pick one of the years not listed here.

 Between the standard Mini Cooper and the Countryman, the 21st century has been a terrible era for the BMW sub-brand.
 Countryman from model years 2007 through 2011, along with 2015, had some of the worst reliability ratings a car could have.
 Transmissions problems factored heavily here.
 In 2014, Consumer Reports named Mini the least reliable car brand on the U.S. market.

 14. Dodge Charger